 Health workers climb mountains

-With no end in sight to the conflict, UNICEF and our partners are responding on a massive scale.
-Last year, we conducted a nationwide campaign to combat measles and rubella, also reaching children in remote areas.
+With no end in sight to the conflict, UNICEF and partners are responding on a massive scale.
+Last year, a campaign was initiated in response to a measles outbreak in the district of Aden.
+In total, 1.2 million babies were immunised against measles, mumps and rubella.

-Each vaccinator has incredible resolve in crossing battle lines, mountains and valleys to vaccinate children.
-More children die from preventable diseases in Yemen than in the violence, so we simply can’t afford to stop.
+Each vaccinator has incredible determination in crossing battle lines, mountains and valleys to vaccinate children.

 No matter where they are, children who are vaccinated have a better chance to survive, thrive and reach their potential.
-That’s why UNICEF helps vaccines get to those hardest to reach - including the children on the other side of this river.
+That’s why UNICEF helps vaccinates little ones even in the hardest to reach places - including the children on the other side of this river.

-The persistence of health workers across the world has paid off - with immunisation saving more than two million lives each year from deadly childhood diseases like measles, diarrhoea and pneumonia.
+The persistence of health workers across the world pays off - with immunisation saving more than two million lives each year from deadly childhood diseases like measles, diarrhoea and pneumonia.

 Getting vaccines to remote communities isn’t enough.
 To stay effective, vaccines need to be kept cold in a special carrier.
 If at any stage the vaccine’s temperature drops below two degrees or rises above eight, it can become unusable.